 Most people think of Vitamin C when they are feeling under the weather and need a boost.
 Yet, Vitamin A and Vitamin E both boost the immune system as well.
 "Vitamin A plays a role in the growth of all cells, and Vitamin E helps your body produce the cells that create antibodies, and prevents cell membrane degradation that leaves them vulnerable to viruses.
 An ounce of black caviar -- about a tablespoon -- provides 257 IU of vitamin A and about half a milligram of vitamin E."

-Amounts per 1 tbsp (16g)
+Amount of Caviar Vitamins per 1 tbsp (16g)

 Good daily-value percentages of calcium, iron, magnesium, and zinc are found in caviar.
 Zinc is more well-known as the mineral that boosts the immune system, often added to cough drops and cold remedies.
 "It helps your body make more white blood cells when needed, and helps them release the necessary amount of antibodies when a "bad germ" is detected.
 An ounce of black caviar contains about 0.27 milligrams of the 15 milligrams of zinc you need daily.
-Black caviar also contains 18.6 micro-grams of selenium and 3.37 milligrams of iron per ounce, both of which work to boost blood cell production to help fight off invading viruses and bacteria."
+Black caviar also contains 18.6 micrograms of selenium and 3.37 milligrams of iron per ounce, both of which work to boost blood cell production to help fight off invading viruses and bacteria."

-Amounts per 1 tbsp.
+Amount of Caviar Minerals per 1 tbsp.
 (16g)

-The Essential Fats
+Caviar Essential Fats

 "Omega-3 fatty acids are known to benefit the immune system by producing a group of chemicals called eicosanoids, which act as messengers between cells during an immune response.
 They also help regulate the body's inflammatory response to an irritant."
 Omega-3 fatty acids lower elevated levels of triglyceride to help fight heart disease, even curbing stiffness and joint pain.

-Amounts per 1 tbsp (16g)
+Amount of Caviar Protein per 1 tbsp (16g)